 About Thomas

-Thomas has in excess of 20 years of experience as a lawyer.
-He gained extensive experience in the civil advisory and litigation practice at a medium-sized law firm in Amsterdam and founded AMS Advocaten together with three partners in 2011.
-Thomas advises and litigates in the areas of Dutch law of obligations, media law and real estate law.
+Thomas has more than 20 years of experience as a lawyer.
+He gained broad experience in civil advisory and litigation practice at a mid-sized Amsterdam law firm and, in 2011, co-founded AMS Advocaten together with three fellow partners.
+Thomas advises and litigates in the areas of contract law, media law and real estate law.

 Track record